Identify logged-in users

 }

-}web_id is always present. id, email, and metadata only appear after identify().
+}web_id is always present. id, email, and metadata appear only after identify().

-Privacy
+Privacy notes

 Related